sigalgrabois/sigalgrabois/README.md

 ## Hi there 👋
 Welcome to my GitHub profile! <br>
-I'm Sigal Grabois, an MSc.
+I'm Sigal Grabois, a MSc.
 Electrical Engineering student specializing in biomedicine at Bar Ilan University. <br>
 Here, you'll find my projects and contributions to data science, AI research, and bioinformatics.

 <!--